 Purpose is possibly the most important leadership quality a leader must have, as, without it, all the rest becomes empty and meaningless.
 There is no point in having all the other qualities on this list if the leader doesn’t have an inspirational purpose beyond maximising profits or earning more money.

 The future leader will have to know how to leverage technology, yet people will continue to be the most critical asset in any organisation.
-A leader will continue managing people and interacting with clients, suppliers, and other human beings, so interpersonal and people skills will be essential.
+A leader will continue managing people and interacting with clients, suppliers, and other human beings, so people skills will be essential.

 This leadership quality encompasses many different skills and competencies; we will group them here into three: emotional intelligence, communication, and managing hybrid teams.